 Events that Affect Participation

-It is important that you understand how your retirement benefits are affected if you become totally disabled, take a leave of absence, leave the University, or die before you begin to receive retirement benefits.
+It is important that you understand how your retirement benefits are affected if you turn age 65, become totally disabled, take a leave of absence.

 If You Become Totally Disabled

 If you should become totally disabled, you will be eligible for a waiver of your required contributions to this plan.
 Your disability insurance, in effect, pays your required contributions and the University’s contributions.
-This benefit will continue until you recover or die, or until your disability benefits end.
+The contribution will continue to be made for you for the duration of the disability if you qualify for Social Security Disability Income (SSDI).
+If you do not qualify for SSDI, the contribution will continue for the first five years of your disability.

 The University pays the entire cost of this protection for you.